dickmao/nnreddit/README.rst

 =======
 **To stay apace with the** PRAW_ **backend, as of 24 May 2020, nnreddit no longer supports python2.**  If your system keeps python 3.x in a separate alias such as ``python3``, you should ``M-x customize-variable RET nnreddit-python-command`` to it.

 **As of 06 July 2021, authentication behavior at Reddit changed** such that nnreddit versions previous to 0.2.0 no longer work.
+Delete ``$HOME/.local/share/nnreddit/refresh-token``, and `install the latest nnreddit`_.

 As described in `Getting started`_, ensure melpa's whereabouts in ``init.el`` or ``.emacs``::